skbailey/pizza-delivery-challenge/README.md

 ## Linting

 We use `golangci-lint`.
-Once you install the program (via `brew` or [otherwise]()), run the following command at project root.
+Once you install the program (via `brew` or [otherwise](https://github.com/golangci/golangci-lint#install-golangci-lint)), run the following command at project root.

 ```bash
 golangci-lint run
 ```
-The `golangci.yml` file at project root contains the configuration options for the linter.
+The `.golangci.yml` file at project root contains the configuration options for the linter.
+We use the [sample default linting configuration
+](https://raw.githubusercontent.com/golangci/golangci-lint/master/.golangci.yml).
+We recommend [installing a pre commit hook](https://freshman.tech/linting-golang/#setting-up-a-pre-commit-hook) to run the linters beforehand.

 ## Docker